 GMV represents the total amount paid for goods across our online marketplace in a given period.
 We do not reduce GMV to reflect product returns or order cancellations, which totaled 29.0%, 28.7% and 25.8% of GMV in 2017, 2018 and the three months ended March 31, 2019, respectively.
-GMV includes amounts paid for both consigned goods and our inventory and excludes certain buyer incentives, shipping fees and sales tax.
+GMV includes amounts paid for both consigned goods and our inventory net of platform-wide discounts and excludes the effect of direct buyer incentives, shipping fees and sales tax.
+Buyer incentives consist of coupons or promotions that offer credits in connection with purchases on our platform.
 We believe this is the primary measure of the scale and growth of our online marketplace and the key indicator of the health of our consignor ecosystem.
 We monitor trends in GMV to inform budgeting and operational decisions to support and promote growth in our business and to monitor our success in adapting our business to meet the needs of our consignors and buyers.
+While GMV is the primary driver of our revenue, it is not a proxy for revenue or revenue growth.